vmware-archive/read-me-first/Creating-a-Team.md

 If you would like to create a team, the GitHub Admins would be more than happy to do that for you!

-**To create a team**, please reach out to ask@pivotal.io requesting your team be created and include:
+**To create a team**, please file an ask ticket requesting your team be created and include:

 1. Team name
 2. If, and where, that team should be nested